Skip to Content

 Room Decoration

-Any damages to paint, walls, woodwork or any other part of the room not recorded on the room inspection at the start of the year will result in repair costs to the resident and/or roommate(s).
+• Damages: Any damage to paint, walls, woodwork, or other parts of the room that is not recorded on the Inspection Report at move-in will be billed to the resident and/or roommate(s).

 Storage